 - Half-Damage.
 You take half-damage from your jump off of a cliff.
 Fair enough.
 The water is very brutal to a falling player, but at least your max is 10d6 now.
 Heck, a lucky level 2 Wizard can survive that!

-Avoiding Fall Damage
+Negating Fall Damage

 Okay, so we’ve talked about some of the rules behind faceplanting, but can you avoid taking the damage in general?
 Well, yes!
 There are actually a few ways.
+Your specific character build will largely determine which options are available to you.
+Some of these options include spells, while others are related to class or subclass features.

 - Feather Fall.
 This arcane spell lets you flick your wrist and cause someone to gently float to the ground.
 It also slows their descent to 60 feet per round, letting them potentially float towards a specific target.

 - Enhance Ability.
 The Cat’s Grace portion of Advanced Ability will ignore falling damage from 20 feet or less.
 Not… great, but hey, it’s there!
 It’ll keep you from awkwardly falling prone during a rooftop engagement.
+Improved dexterity is also nice.

 - Monk Slow Fall.
 You reduce damage you take from falling by 5 x Monk Level (20 at level 4, 100 at level 20).
 This will negate most fall damage you’ve taken; the average damage you take from falling max height is 70, so a level 14 monk is effectively immune to fall damage.
 Of course, taking the Monk class just to be immune to fall damage is probably not really too crucial.